 Home Profit System – Is It a Scam?

-Home Profit System, surely is a scam.
-Not only do these platforms set a bad example in front of the online marketing community, these also dupe innocent people by stealing their money.
-It's advisable to stay away from it at all costs.
+Home Profit System surely is a scam.
+Not only do these platforms set a bad example in front of the online marketing community, but they also dupe innocent people by stealing their money.
+It’s advisable to stay away from it at all costs.

-Their goal is to maximize the money they make off every visitor, so it's likely you may end up in a never-ending chain of scams, and lose even more funds in the process.
-If you want to test it out anyway, make sure to not enter your payment details, and only use a dummy/fake email address.
+Their goal is to maximize the money they make off every visitor, so it’s likely you may end up in a never-ending chain of scams and lose even more funds in the process.
+If you want to test it out anyway, do not enter your payment details and only use a dummy/fake email address.